tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Swift Shot

 Once per battle, if you’ve got elven grace, and you get an extra standard action, and you use that standard action to make a ranged attack with this ammo, then the size of the die rolled to determine whether or not your elven grace triggers doesn’t increase.
 If you’re not playing a wood elf archer, your eyes probably glazed over two clauses back.

 ---

+#### Stone-Piercing

+Enchanted for battle in the Underworld, stonepiercing projectiles pass through solid stone – but not other barriers – as though it was empty air.
+Stone cover offers no protection against this ammunition.
+You can even fire through walls, if you have some other way of discerning your foe’s position than sight (or, more likely, you’ve got so many dwarves with stone- piercing bolts that you can pepper every inch of the cave wall and be sure of hitting a goblin.)

+>_Note:_ We’re not sure how far stone-piercing bolts actually… go.
+For if all the earth and stone’s no more than empty air to ‘em, then there’s a fair to middling chance they just keep falling forever all the way down through the Underworld, until they hit someone or fall out the bottom of the world.
+Grunbolt, dwarven adventurer.

+---